-Subsection Requirement Location in plan 1(a) Purpose of the plan.
-Section 2.4 1(b) Land to which the plan applies.
-Section 2.3 1(c) The relationship between the expected types of development in the area to which the plan applies and the demand for additional public amenities and services to meet that development.
-Section 3 1(d) The formulas to be used for determining the section 7.11 contributions required for different categories of public amenities and services.
-Section 2.20 1(e) The section 7.11 contribution rates for different types of development, as specified in a schedule in the plan.
-Section 1, Table 12, Table 13 1(f) A map showing the specific public amenities and services proposed to be provided by the council, Figure 3 1(g) A works schedule that contains an estimate of their cost and staging (whether by reference to dates or thresholds).
-Table 10 1(h) If the plan authorises monetary section 7.11 contributions or section 7.12 levies paid for different purposes to be pooled and applied progressively for those purposes, the priorities for the expenditure of the contributions or levies, particularised by reference to the works schedule.
+Subsection Requirement Location in plan 1(g) A works schedule that contains an estimate of the cost and staging of the public amenities and public services, whether by reference to dates or thresholds.
+Table 10 1(h) If the plan authorises monetary development contributions or development levies paid for different purposes to be pooled and applied progressively for the different purposes-the priorities for the expenditure of the development contributions or development levies, by reference to a works schedule.
 Section 2.18 3 A contributions plan must contain information about the council's policy about the following- (a) the timing of the payment of monetary development contributions, (b) development levies, (c) the imposition of development contribution conditions or development levy conditions that allow deferred or periodic payment.
-Sections 2.11, 2.12, 2.15, 2.16 4 A contributions plan that provides for the imposition of development contribution conditions or development levy conditions in relation to the issue of a complying development certificate must provide that monetary payments in accordance with the conditions must be made before the commencement of the building work or subdivision work authorised by the certificate Section 2.13, 2.14 5 In determining the section 7.11 contribution rates or section 7.12 levy percentages for different types of development, the council must take into consideration the conditions that may be imposed under section 4.17 (6)(b) of the Act or section 97 (1)(b) of the Local Government Act 1993.
+Sections 2.11, 2.12, 2.15, 2.16 4 A contributions plan that provides for the imposition of development contribution conditions or development levy conditions in relation to the issue of a complying development certificate must provide that monetary payments in accordance with the conditions must be made before the commencement of the building work or subdivision work authorised by the certificate Section 2.13, 2.14 5 In determining the development contribution rates for different types of development, the council must take into consideration the conditions that may be imposed under the Act, section 4.17(6)(b) or the Local Government Act 1993 , section 97(1)(b).
 Sections 2.9, 2.10 6 A contributions plan may authorise monetary development contributions or development levies paid for different purposes to be pooled and applied progressively for the different purposes only if the council is satisfied that the pooling and progressive application will not unreasonably prejudice the carrying into effect, within a reasonable time, of the purposes for which the money was originally paid.
 Section 2.18